- W -

 - A loose limb or top or piece of bark lodged in a tree, which may fall on anyone working beneath it.

-- An appropriate management response to wildfire, escaped wildland fire use or prescribed fire that results in curtailment of fire spread and eliminates all identified threats from the particular fire.
+- An appropriate management response to wildfire or prescribed fire that results in curtailment of fire spread and eliminates all identified threats from the particular fire.

 Wildland Fire Assessment System (WFAS)